← About VidGrid

 It uses YouTube-sourced and other publicly listed and unprotected playlist (m3u8) HLS streams provided by broadcasters to the internet in order to provide streams.
 It cannot play protected streams such as those protected by YouTube's embedding policy, or by web standards like Cross-Origin Resource Sharing (CORS) protection.

 If you are a broadcaster who would like your stream removed, please contact me, I'd be happy to do so.
 I am also open to helping your teams implement the protections suggested to prevent others from doing this.

 This is a personal side-project and no infringement of rights is intended.
-No money is made from this service.
-Streams are not hosted or proxied by this service but instead come directly from publicly accessible and broadcaster-endorsed links.
+Streams are not hosted, generated, or proxied by this service but instead come directly from publicly accessible and generally broadcaster-endorsed links.

 How do I use this?